 This is a different thing from St. Paul’s statement in Colossians 1:24 where he says, “Now I rejoice in what I am suffering for you, and I fill up in my flesh what is still lacking in regard to Christ’s afflictions, for the sake of his body, which is the church.”
 This, I believe, refers to the works and actions that proceed naturally, flowing from the life lived in the Spirit.
 What part of Christ’s afflictions were incomplete?
 Only that the death of Christ on the Cross does not cater for the ‘practical’ things that the Spirit-led person does; the ‘works’ that are the fruit of faith.
 So, things like feeding the poor, clothing the naked, that sort of thing.
 And this is what still needs to be done.
 And so, this Colossians passage does not mean that for some reason Christ’s work is not ‘finished’, or that it is lacking any efficacy for our acceptance before God.
 It doesn’t mean that at all.

 Sadly, though, even Christians, for whom Jesus said ‘It is finished!’ and for whom St. Paul says that we have freedom from these Rules, can (and usually do) have Religious rule patterns and expectations of their adherents.
 This is tragic; every time I’ve seen someone propound the vast freedom and benefits of Grace-based faith, there’s been someone else come on and state his ‘cautionary’ case.
 ‘Be careful of Grace; you don’t know what you might be getting into’.
-‘Don’t let Grace be a license to sin’, and things like that.
+‘Don’t let Grace be a licence to sin’, and things like that.
 This is all just the thin end of the wedge for legalism – going back to those Rules again.
 There’s always something like, ‘Ah, but we have to be careful that we don’t…’, there’s always some cautionary tale.
 ‘Ah, but…’ in fact has no place in Grace!
 The Spirit-led life means that we don’t have to worry about Law any more!
 So many people are sitting on riches they don’t know they have.

 This is why St Paul said in Galatians 5:1, “It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.”
 Slavery to Rules.
 Slavery to Religion.